January 31st

 This is a beautiful story of God's creation and His way of balancing nature!

 It is very obvious that a tiger cannot survive if there is no forest.
 It is his habitat and the only home he knows.
-(The tigers in the zoos and circuses are not living their lives, but unfortunately enduring their lives.)
+(Unfortunately, tigers in zoos and circuses are not living their lives but enduring their lives.)

+He did not generate waste in any way, shape, or form.
 God's ways of balance can be seen in every aspect of creation!
-He did not generate a single ounce of waste in any way, shape or form.
+He did not create even a single blade of grass unnecessarily.

-There is a purpose for the existence of every being, every animal.
+There is a purpose for the existence of every being, every animal, everything.

 pada vigrahaH: